lulugo19/mci-ss18/README.md

 - **Jonas:**

-  - [ ] Hierarchical task analysis current state "Ist-HTA" and target state "Soll-HTA"
+  - [ ] Hierarchical task analysis add current states to target states

-  - [ ] popup gatekeeper interface: lent successfully / error
+  - [ ] popup gatekeeper interface: lent successfully / error **CORRECTIONS IN MS3 PROTOTYPE**

+  - [ ] gatekepper interface: add description

 - **Joey:**

-  - [ ] Story board: add lender interface and and professor interface (consisteny with wireframes)
+  - [ ] Storyboard: add missing HTAs (target-state)

   - [ ] Story board: add explanation for each story board and conclusion

+  - [ ] Paperprototype: viedos to YouTube and link in the document instead of picture

 - **Hamza:**

-  - [ ] correction of spelling mistakes and grammatical errors
+  - [ ] correction of spelling mistakes and grammatical errors (whole document)

-  - [ ] professor wireframe: for the first screen instead of the registration screen the login screen
+  - [ ] professor wireframe: for the first screen instead of the registration screen the login screen **CORRECTIONS IN MS3 PROTOTYPE**

+  - [ ] professor wireframe/interface: state 5 Permission detail view: there should be text labels
+        containing data instead of text input fields **CORRECTIONS IN MS3 PROTOTYPE**

+  - [ ] wireframes/interfaces: add description

 ## ms3